We know, 2020 predicted marketing trends have been done to death over the past few weeks. BUT, hear us out here…

 Email marketing will make a comeback

-Since WhatsApp stopped mass broadcasting on December 13th (it’s still a sore subject, I’m sorry), I believe that brands will simply have to revert back to email marketing to directly communicate with their people.
+Since WhatsApp stopped mass broadcasting on December 13th, brands will have to revert back to email marketing to directly communicate.

 And no, I’m not talking about bulk sending your latest 20% off discount to your whole email database, or pushing bog-standard promotional material that I simply send straight to junk.
 This decade has been a year of growth online for businesses globally.
-Digital marketing levelled the playing field and allowed small businesses to disrupt the market like never before, but with this came an avalanche of awful marketing messages, practice and content for consumers to sift through in their inbox, forcing them to put their bull-blinkers on to digest the messages that actually matter.
+Digital marketing levelled the playing field and allowed small businesses to disrupt the market like never before.
+But with this came an avalanche of awful marketing messages and content for consumers to sift through in their inbox.
+This forced them to put their bull-blinkers on to digest the messages that actually matter.

 Brands can do this by segmenting their email list by interests, historic purchases, abandoned baskets, behavioural segmentation, loyalty – I could go on, but I will spare you the details.
 Then, using these lists, sending relevant information specifically targeted to the user.
 Whether that’s a monthly newsletter to brand advocates giving them an update on internal news to drive a connection with the brand, or sending an email to declare your love for your lapsed customers (and maybe a little discount to increase conversion).

 Innocent are incredible at engaging their audience, whether that be through social media, on their website or email marketing.
 To benchmark what a good email is, sign up to their mailing list – I promise you will not regret it.